GeorgiKeranov/georgi-keranov-site/README.md

 # Georgi Keranov Site

-Custom CMS built with Symfony 3 to represent my programming projects.\
+Custom CMS built with Symfony 3 used in the past to represent my programming projects.\
 That was my first portfolio site.

 ## Table of contents